S-C-A-N/SCANsat/README.md

 The resource system can be enabled through the **SCANsat** Big Map:
 > ![][resource-walkthrough]

+The **M700 Orbital Survey Scanner** provides a low-detail resource map for all available surface resources.
+For high detail maps a specific scanner is needed for each different resource.
+For stock Ore the **M4435 Narrow-Band Scanner** is used; high detail scanner modules are added to other parts for addon resources as needed.

 The examples below show the difference between high (top) and low (bottom) resolution resource scans
 > ![][resource-bigmap-hires-full-biome]